 “I thought it was absolutely incredible that our program wanted to make sure that students who lack financial stability continue to access higher education,” she said.
 “Due to the fact that COD is one of the few ABA-approved programs in Northern Illinois, we had some students who would commute over an hour one way just to attend their classes.
 We had many students who were single moms and recent divorcees who needed to re-enter the workplace.
 During my first term, I took three classes and met four survivors of domestic violence and sexual assault, and I provided resources to one student in crisis.
 We had a diverse program, full of students who had a variety of needs, including financial.

 “Educational access and equity is imperative.
 Marginalized communities disproportionately lack the resources necessary to attend institutes of higher education and so many professions, including legal professions, are severely devoid of diversity.”

 Hernandez-Zayas is currently a paralegal at Farooqi & Husain Law Office and continues her advocacy work.
 She ultimately would like to be employed by a survivor-focused nonprofit.

-As for the Paralegal Studies program at COD, she advises any student to ask for help from both faculty and peers.
+As for any student considering the Paralegal Studies program, she advises them to ask for help from both faculty and peers.